Prague Festivals and Seasonal Events

 The links below take you to specific pages so if you know what month you will be here then you’ll find tips on what to wear, eating and drinking, festivals and things to do.
 Might be things on once a week or weekends or even a one-day event.

-Well let’s get to the main Seasonal Prague Festivals.
+Well let’s get to the main Seasonal Prague Festivals in order.

 Prague is a popular destination during the Christmas Holidays to celebrate the Prague Festivals of “Mikulas” and “Christmas”.
 It is usually cold and sometimes you can catch some snow.
 People like to visit the Christmas Markets, eat and drink out on the street and generally enjoy the city at this seasonal time.
 The Christmas page explains what to expect in the way of markets, entertainment, food and souvenirs etc. There are also links to videos made on previous visits to the markets.
 Don’t forget that the main Christmas holiday here is December 24th.